sksq96/dress-your-pet/jeanjacket.md

-dress the animal up in a denim jacket
+Fit a realistic denim jacket to the animal as it is.
+Keep everything else same as original